-BI 673 Proverbs (3) The wisdom shared through the book of Proverbs contains practical lessons for the Christian today.
+BI 673 Proverbs (3) Offered Online.
+The wisdom shared through the book of Proverbs contains practical lessons for the Christian today.
 Students examine practical applications of wisdom to daily living.
-OL.

-BI 674 Job, Ecclesiastes, and Song of Solomon (3) This in-depth study of Job, Ecclesiastes, and the Song of Solomon teaches the student applications of godly wisdom to successful Christian living.
-OL.
+BI 674 Job, Ecclesiastes, and Song of Solomon (3) Offered Online.
+This in-depth study of Job, Ecclesiastes, and the Song of Solomon teaches the student applications of godly wisdom to successful Christian living.

-BI 675 Genesis (3) This exegetical study of the book of Genesis achieves much greater depth than is possible in a survey course and trains students to defend the biblical doctrine of creation and the biblical history of mankind.
-Fall even, OL.
+BI 675 Genesis (3) Offered Fall even, Online.
+This exegetical study of the book of Genesis achieves much greater depth than is possible in a survey course and trains students to defend the biblical doctrine of creation and the biblical history of mankind.

 BI 676 Job (3) This course is an in-depth study of the life and circumstances of the man Job.
 Students will interpret and apply the theological and practical implications of the book.

-BI 684 Life and Teachings of Jesus (3) Students examine the life and teachings of Jesus based on a harmony of the four Gospels.
+BI 684 Life and Teachings of Jesus (3) Offered Fall even, Online.
+Students examine the life and teachings of Jesus based on a harmony of the four Gospels.
 Helpful backgrounds from the Intertestamental period are referenced.
-Fall even, OL.